Beyond the Studios

 Therese Gabriel Wilkins, Educator of Girls, Miss Richards (image supplied)

-7 June // Clementine Belle McIntosh (Gilgandra).
+NOW OPEN // Clementine Belle McIntosh (Gilgandra).
 Sowing and Sewing challenges the human-centric relationships which define our inherent “sense of place”.
 A HomeGround exhibition, produced by the WPCC, supported by Orana Arts.
 Artist talk on 7 June at 2pm.
 Until 7 September.
 MORE

 Hairdo, Clementine Belle McIntosh, 2025.
 (Image supplied)

-7 June // Anna Glynn (Jaspers Brush) is in the group exhibition, Burnt into Memory at Hawkesbury Regional Gallery.
+NOW OPEN // Anna Glynn (Jaspers Brush) is in the group exhibition, Burnt into Memory at Hawkesbury Regional Gallery.
 The exhibition explores the complex impact of the Black Summer Bushfires on individuals and communities.
 Until 17 August.
 MORE

 12 June // Lisa Germany (Inverell) is the creative director of and participant in a collaborative photography exhibition at The Greenlandic House in Copenhagen, Denmark, titled In my Backyard, which is also part of the Copenhagen Photo Festival.
 Opening event is 12 June at 5pm.
 MORE